Anyone can write for us on any topics related to life. We aspire to be accessible to all and hope to publish as many as we can.

 Sending your submission

-- Read the guidelines on writing, references, hyperlinks thoroughly before sending your writings.
-Use either the hyperlinks method, or the references method, or a mix of both for your references.
+- Read the guidelines on writing, references, and hyperlinks thoroughly before sending your writings.
+Use either the hyperlinks method, the references method, or a mix of both for your references.

 - Every submission should have a title, which should also be used as the file name, and the subject of the email you are going to send us.

 - Send the submission as a google doc to firstname.lastname@example.org.

 - Do not attach more than one writing to an email.
 Send separate emails for separate writings.